Skip to main content

 Start the Microservices

 The app is set up with Docker Compose, making it easy to start all services together.
-Let’s begin with the User Service.
+Let’s begin with the Order Service.

 Capture Test Cases with Keploy